The USGS Water Science School

 Irrigation has been around for as long as humans have been cultivating plants.
 Man's first invention after he learned how to grow plants from seeds was probably a bucket.
 Ancient people must have been strong from having to haul buckets full of water to pour on their first plants.
 Pouring water on fields is still a common irrigation method today -- but other, more efficient and mechanized methods are also used.

 Early man would have used this "low-tech" method of irrigating crops -- collect water in a bucket and pour it onto the fields.
 Today, this is still one of the most popular methods of crop irrigation.
 The system is called flood irrigation -- water is pumped or brought to the fields and is allowed to flow along the ground among the crops.
-This method is simple and cheap, and is widely used by societies in less developed parts of the world as well as in the U.S. The problem is, about one-half of the water used ends up not getting to the crops.
-Traditional flood irrigation can mean a lot of wasted water!
+This method is simple and cheap, and is widely used by societies in less developed parts of the world as well as in the U.S.

 A large part, about 39 percent, of all the fresh water used in the United States goes to irrigate crops.
 After use, much of this water cannot be reused because so much of it evaporates and transpires in the fields.
 If you consider that the majority of irrigation occurs in the western U.S., where water is relatively scarce, you can see how important it is for farmers to find the most efficient methods of using their irrigation water.